-The regeneration programme taking place across Glasgow encompasses several different interventions, each of which are described briefly below.
-GoWell is studying all of these.
+The regeneration programme which took place across Glasgow encompassed several different interventions, each of which are described briefly below.
+GoWell was studying all of these.

-Through the implementation of the Scottish Housing Quality Standard and the investment programme undertaken by Registered Social Landlords (RSLs) and by Glasgow Housing Association (GHA) since housing stock transfer in 2003, there is a substantial programme of housing improvement works being applied to all social housing in the city.
-Most of our study areas have received large numbers of housing improvements, and residents may therefore be experiencing the twin effects both of individual housing improvements, and of area-level impacts from multiple improvements which transform the appearance of a neighbourhood.
+Through the implementation of the Scottish Housing Quality Standard and the investment programme undertaken by Registered Social Landlords (RSLs) and by Glasgow Housing Association (GHA) since housing stock transfer in 2003, there was a substantial programme of housing improvement works being applied to all social housing in the city.
+Most of our study areas received large numbers of housing improvements, and residents therefore may have experienced the twin effects both of individual housing improvements, and of area-level impacts from multiple improvements which transform the appearance of a neighbourhood.

-Three of our study areas are undergoing transformational regeneration involving almost entire redevelopment over time (Red Road, Shawbridge and Sighthill).
-Three further study areas are experiencing restructuring that is less than full redevelopment (Gorbals Riverside, Scotstoun multi-storey flats, and St Andrews Drive).
+Three of our study areas were undergoing transformational regeneration involving almost entire redevelopment over time (Red Road, Shawbridge and Sighthill).
+Three further study areas were experiencing restructuring that was less than full redevelopment (Gorbals Riverside, Scotstoun multi-storey flats, and St Andrews Drive).
 Regeneration involves physical change through the replacement of residential and other buildings, other neighbourhood improvement works (such as to green spaces and shops), and housing and social restructuring towards mixed-tenure communities.
 Economic development, cultural activities and wider skills development/educational processes may also form part of the intervention.

 Mixed tenure communities

 Mixed tenure communities is a central tenet of housing and regeneration policy, with an associated set of desired outcomes relating to residential satisfaction, area reputation, community pride and place attachment, and resident aspirations and behaviours.
 Mixed tenure was occurring in the regeneration areas within the study, but also, more incrementally, in the peripheral estates.